RJGrunau/VueDemo/README.md

 Hello there.
 Welcome to the VueJs Demo at iSoftStone.
 We'll be using this shell to build out a portfolio site for a fake photographer/ developer named Paul Holly.
 This Demo isn't mobile ready, but hey, we're just building out a demo.

+This project is bootstrapped with Nuxt Js, a Vue Js framework that gives us a lot of fun things like built in routing,

 ## Getting Started

 You'll need a couple of things to follow along in during the live coding session.
 First off you'll need yarn installed.
 Secondly, you'll need a text editor set up.
 I use VSCode (but Sublime, or Atom work just as well), along with a suite of extensions to speed things up a bit, but you won't really need those.
 They're just nice.
 I use the Vue VSCode Snippets by Sarah Drasner.
 Bellow you will find instructions for getting a copy of this repo running.